CZ-NIC/yangson/README.rst

 :Author: Ladislav Lhotka <lhotka@nic.cz>
 :Date: |date|

-*Yangson* is a Python 3 library for working with `JSON encoded`_ configuration and state data modelled using the YANG_ data modelling language.
+*Yangson* is a Python 3 library for working with configuration and state data modelled using the YANG_ data modelling language.

 Installation
 ============